Common Counsel Foundation

 Strategic Positioning

 Power-Building Approach: CCF explicitly funds "power-building" efforts.
-Applications should articulate how the organization builds community power to influence policy and systems.
+Applications should articulate how the organisation builds community power to influence policy and systems.

 Movement Alignment: The foundation "envisions a role for philanthropy that resets the power dynamic" and works "in allegiance to social movements that are the true drivers of transformative change."
 Show connection to broader movements.

-Frontline Leadership: Demonstrate that the organization is "closest to the ground" and led by those with "direct connection to their work."
+Frontline Leadership: Demonstrate that the organisation is "closest to the ground" and led by those with "direct connection to their work."

-General Operating Support Priority: With 80% of grants providing general operating support, organizations can request unrestricted funding.
+General Operating Support Priority: With 80% of grants providing general operating support, organisations can request unrestricted funding.
 This reflects CCF's trust in grantee partners to deploy resources where most needed.

 What CCF Values in Applications